 This feedback is why we’re changing the second stage of our application process this year.
 Here’s how it will work.

 After written applications are reviewed, many students are invited to attend their course’s first two workshops.
-(Those who aren’t are welcome and encouraged to participate in Hustle, instead.)
+(Those who aren’t are welcome and encouraged to participate in Hustle or The Pioneer, instead.)
 During the first workshop students can expect to:

 - get an introduction to the skill,